apache/cloudstack-documentation/source/adminguide/templates/_bypass-secondary-storage-kvm.rst

 Uploading Certificates for Direct Downloads
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-For HTTPS direct downloads, the KVM hosts on a zone should need certificates.
+For direct downloads over HTTPS, the KVM hosts must have valid certificates.

 CloudStack provides some APIs to handle certificates for direct downloads: